 When is the festival?

-Since 2010 the festival has been held in late summer, on or about the first weekend in August (with the notable exception of 2021, when it was the first weekend in October due to the pandemic).
-In 2024, the festival will be held July 26-27.
-Our 2025 dates are set for August 1-2.
+Since 2010 the festival has been held in late summer, the last weekend in July or the first weekend in August (with the notable exception of 2021, when it was the first weekend in October due to the pandemic).
+In 2024, the festival was held July 26-27, and our 2025 dates are set for July 25-26.
+Our 2026 dates are July 24-25!

 What should I bring?